Small Business Survival Fund

 Covering three fortnightly payments over a six week period, the number of FTE employees will be used as evidence of business activity and a nominal value of $1,000 per FTE will be paid per fortnight, up to a maximum of $15,000 per payment.

-Rebound support grant
+Rebound support grant - now closed

 A grant for new activities that adapt or rebound the business to operate effectively in the new economic environment.